-With respect to such a reference architecture, we realised a conceptual distance between the three VEDLIOT use cases, which makes it difficult to define a single reference architecture for the entire project.
+The conceptual distance between the VEDLIOT use cases, and the necessary integration of additional use cases from the open call, made it difficult to define a single reference architecture valid for all use cases.
 For example, the smart home use cases must put significantly more emphasis on data privacy than the industrial IoT use cases.
 On the other hand, functional safety is paramount to the automotive use case, but of less importance to the smart home use case.

-Instead of a single architectural framework, a compositional architectural framework was derived during focus groups within the project consortium.
+Therefore, instead of a single architectural framework, a compositional architectural framework was derived during focus groups within the project consortium.
 Compositional thinking allows for an effective co-design of all relevant concerns of the system-of-interest.
 Especially for AI components, the architectural framework allows for effective data selection, AI model developing, and hardware design.
 Qualitative aspects, such as safety, security, privacy, but also ethical aspects are explicitly considered throughout the design process.
 Furthermore, to ensure functionality and quality aspects of the system, the architectural framework considers monitoring concepts for run-time operations of the system.

-Based on the architectural framework and its architectural decomposition mechanisms across the key concerns of VEDLIoT based systems, a preliminary requirements engineering method was defined.
-The requirements method provides initial input to the highest abstraction level of the architectural framework, preparing the selection and prioritization of concerns, and providing the key input for architectural analysis.
-It then continues to describe the VEDLIoT system under construction based on the highest architectural framework layer and provides the foundation for further architectural analysis.
+Based on the architectural framework and its architectural decomposition mechanisms across the key concerns of VEDLIoT based systems, a requirements engineering method was defined.
+The requirements method provides initial input to the highest abstraction level of the architectural framework, preparing the selection and prioritisation of concerns, and providing the key input for architectural analysis.
+It then continues to describe the VEDLIOT system under construction based on the highest architectural framework layer and provides the foundation for further architectural analysis.
 In this way, the requirements method aims to support the twin peaks model, where work on architecture and requirements evolve in parallel.
 It also allows to mix top-down and bottom-up work, providing the conceptual glue to connect existing hardware concepts to high-level system concerns.

 Verification methods have been described for the four main clusters of concerns.
-The main effort for the second period is to improve the integration of the verification methods towards the architectural framework.

 There remain however a number of severe challenges that are not easily solved.
-Awareness of these challenges is crucial when building VEDLIoT based systems and there is hope to make concrete suggestions for addressing them in the final report.
-In particular, it was found that there is a lack of standardized processes to define context and quality of data in relation to requirements.
-We list potentially relevant data quality attributes as well as key difficulties in negotiating operative context across the value chain involved in building VEDLIoT based systems.
+It was found that there is a lack of standardised processes to define context and quality of data in relation to requirements.
+We list potentially relevant data quality attributes as well as key difficulties in negotiating operative context across the value chain involved in building VEDLIOT based systems.

-The work in this task of defining specifications which include AI/DL processing have identified some challenges which may be solved by more stringent evaluation of the higher levels of abstraction or using a limited specification, with respect to AI and DL, and with an adapted monitoring function.
+The work in this task of defining specifications, which include AI/DL processing, has identified some challenges which may be solved by more stringent evaluation of the higher levels of abstraction or using a limited specification, with respect to AI and DL, and with an adapted monitoring function.
 It may also require a more limited ODD.
-These challenges will be further evaluated in the second half of this task.

-The framework and concepts described in this work package serve as direct input to other work packages of VEDLIOT.
+The framework and concepts described in this work package serve as direct input to other work packages.
 The architectural framework and the requirement framework are already implemented for describing the use cases and the open call in VEDLIOT as part of Work Package 7.
 Concepts, such as the monitoring concept, will, for example, enable safety and security aspects discussed in Work Package 5.